AIyer1155/Epsilon-Archive/PROBLEM_TEMPLATE.md

 ## What This Trains

-[The transferable mental move.
+[The transferable concept.
 What will you recognize faster next time?]

 ---